LableOrg/java-uniqueid/README.md

 environment that are short and guaranteed to be unique (within your data realm), this library can provide them.

+## Versions

+For Java 8 and newer, please use the `2.x` series of releases.
+For Java 7 version `1.14` may be used.

 ## Local usage

 If you have a computing environment where you know exactly which processes may generate IDs.